aaknitt/trunk-recorder/docs/CONFIGURE.md

 | sendTGID  |           |    false     | boolean | When set to true, the TGID will be prepended in long integer format (4 bytes, little endian) to the audio data each time a UDP packet is sent. |

 ###### Plugin Object Example #1:
-This example will stream audio from talkgroup 58914 and 58916 to the local machine on UDP port 9123.
+This example will stream audio from talkgroup 58914 to the local machine on UDP port 9123.
 ```yaml
         {
           "name":"simplestream",